 Biomimicry.
 Biomimicry can be defined as an emulation of nature as a source of design inspiration.
 There are many examples of nature-inspired design, one of the most popular is velcro, which is a fabric capable of inducing entanglement, and was inspired by how bees are able to transport pollen by entangling it on their skin.

-As we discuss in many of our post in fashion, innovation can come both from the creative teams and from the business teams within a firm.
+As we discuss in many of our posts in fashion, innovation can come both from the creative teams and from the business teams within a firm.
 In the next section of this post we’ll address business modelling for sustainability in greater detail.

 Let us, for instance, make an example of a problem that is addressed by a variety of fashion customers: accessing high-end fashion without paying premium or luxury pricing.
 In this case, in fact, there are two possible approaches to solving this problem: either by designing a product or by designing a business model.

 Fast fashion retailers are an example of companies which pursue the first approach.
-By following the “trickle-down” approach fast fashion companies bring down to a wider audience of customers haute couture fashion items and use vertically-integrated supply chains to deliver product which is very similar to luxury item but is sold at a much lower price.
+By following the “trickle-down” approach fast fashion companies bring down to a wider audience of customers haute couture fashion items and use vertically-integrated supply chains to deliver a product which is very similar to luxury item but is sold at a much lower price.
 This approach leverages both manufacturing expertise and strategic branding (claiming to sell ‘the same for less’).

 This approach, however, is innovative but it’s not sustainable.
 Vertical retailers pursue a very fast fashion cycle, which is very environmentally problematic as it fosters a culture of “use-and-throw-away“.